New-look Hermon team just keeps on winning

 “We just kept hitting and that excitement from everyone getting through the lineup just kept us going.
 We stayed confident at the plate and made good contact,” said Perry.

 “We knew we needed to get some runs across the plate.
-We weren’t ready to go down without a fight,” said senior pitcher-third baseman-second baseman Katie Windsor.
+We weren’t ready to go down without a fight,” said senior pitcher-infielder Katie Windsor.

 Windsor is one of the three pitchers picking up the slack in the circle left by Theberge’s departure.
 The others are senior Lexi MacManus and sophomore Breanne Oakes.